-The pesky species can and will eat anything they can.
-Their appetites are voracious and unending.
+The pesky species can and will eat anything: their appetites are voracious and unending.
 Unfortunately, native species of small reef fish like baby snapper and grouper don’t recognize them as predators.
 That makes bad things happen to the ecosystem.

 In the Bahamas, the bait fish (or prey fish) biomass fell between 65 to 95 percent after the initial invasion.
 That’s according to Stephanie Green, a marine scientist at Stanford’s Center for Ocean Solutions.

 And the big predators, like sharks, don’t see the fish as a meal.
 Their venomous spines have allowed them to spread rampantly.
 So, it’s the perfect storm: lionfish spread, unchecked, devastating reef ecosystems and fisheries.